 Following last season's disappointing 12th-place finish, Leverkusen fans may have been a little anxious when their side kicked off the current campaign with two defeats and a draw.
-However, Volland soon put their fears to rest by netting four goals in successive home wins over Freiburg and Hamburg, and the red-hot striker has continued to go from strength to strength as Die Werkself have soared from up the table from 14th in the space of just two months.
+However, Volland soon put their fears to rest by netting four goals in successive home wins over Freiburg and Hamburg, and the red-hot striker has continued to go from strength to strength as Die Werkself have soared up the table from 14th in the space of just three months.

 Watch: Volland's 76th-minute strike made the difference for Leverkusen against the Eagles

 Leverkusen's never-say-die attitude has been noteworthy this season, with the club coming from behind on no fewer than five occasions, rescuing draws against Schalke, RB Leipzig and Hannover and beating Borussia Mönchengladbach and Cologne.

 "It's a characteristic of our team to always fight back," Volland said after the Cologne win.
 "We all fight for one another, and guys like Leon Bailey and Julian Brandt work really hard defensively.
 That doesn't happen by accident, it's what the coach Heiko Herrlich demands of us.
 We also have a lot of individual quality in the squad."

 With 10 goals in 19 Bundesliga appearances this season, Volland has already improved on his six-goal haul from last term, when a series of injury niggles restricted him to just 16 starts, and is closing on on his all-time best return of 11 with Hoffenheim in 2013/14.
 The 25-year-old has also stepped out of Chicharito's shadow since the Mexico striker joined West Ham this summer, becoming the de facto leader of Leverkusen's attack and starting every game so far.